Comprehensive Climate Risk Analysis

 The InsuResilience Solutions Fund seeks to increase the resilience and capacity of developing and emerging countries to adapt to climate change by:

-2. Offering studies and advice for the development of new concepts for climate risk insurance solutions that take into account the specific needs of the poor and vulnerable populations and
+2. Offering studies and advice for the development of new concepts for Climate Risk Insurance solutions that take into account the specific needs of vulnerable populations and

 Cookies and Privacy